 Generally, my research intersects between the area of Human-Computer Interaction (HCI) and Machine Learning (ML).
 In particular, I investigate how ML can be used to enhance and create new and novel interaction techniques in devices such as wearables, smartphones and tablets.
 In the past, I investigated an interaction technique that uses back area/side of the device to sense and model users’ grip patterns to enhance touchscreen touch target, user identification and detect cognitive errors.

-Lately, my interest skewed towards computer vision particularly in image processing.
+Recently, my interest skewed towards computer vision particularly in image processing.
 I am currently working with my PhD student to investigate deep learning techniques to estimate tree species from high-resolution canopy UAV imagery.
-I am also work with my students to detect cancerous cells from computed-tomography (CT) scan images.
+I am also working with my students to detect cancerous cells from computed-tomography (CT) scan images.
 Besides ML and deep learning, I also work in a number of classic HCI areas such as interactive interaction particularly on touch gestures and usability testing.